Match & Mend: Minimally Invasive Local Reassembly for Patching N-day Vulnerabilities in ARM Binaries: Conclusion

 \section{Conclusion}

-Our work shows that minimally invasive local reassembly is an effective solution for patching (n-day) vulnerabilities in IoT firmware without vendor support.
-To this end, we implemented Match \& Mend, a novel prototype that automatically reassembles patches for known vulnerabilities in ARM 32-bit firmware binaries.
-The system is based on a three-phase approach that includes binary analysis, matching and local reassembly.
-It implements a micro-patching strategy that utilizes our definition of references and perfect matches.
+In this work, we were able to show that minimally invasive local reassembly can be a viable solution for patching (n-day) vulnerabilities in accessible IoT firmware, without vendor support.
+To this end, we implemented Match \& Mend, a prototype that automatically reassembles patches for known vulnerabilities in ARM 32-bit firmware binaries.
+The system is based on a novel three-phase approach that includes binary analysis, matching and local reassembly.
+It implements a micro-patching strategy that utilizes a locally scoped symbolic mapping.

 The evaluation of our approach on known vulnerabilities and real world firmware images highlights the practicality and potential of binary-level patching.
-By focusing on minimal invasiveness and reducing the risk of introducing breaking changes, our system achieves a high success rate at minimal size overhead.
+By focusing on minimal invasiveness and reducing the risk of breaking changes, our system achieves a high success rate at minimal size overhead.
 Moreover, our approach will benefit from further advances in binary code similarity detection, automated backporting, and patch verification, which are all active areas of research; therefore, we consider minimally invasive local reassembly a promising approach towards enhancing the security and extending the lifespan of IoT devices.